raghavsingh1809/SpotifyClone/README.md

 # SpotifyClone
-This is a working Spotify clone developed with the help of HTML, CSS, JS.
+This is a working Spotify clone developed with the help of HTML, CSS, JavaSript.